kallaway/100-days-of-code/r2-log.md

 A noticable change from last time I tried this project is how much I'm actually researching the documentation before coding anything.
 Previously, I would just try to copy Sentdex's work (youtube linked above), and just try to replace his outdated methods with pasted methods from other examples I saw in the python-sc2 repository.
 This is a good sign of me getting more familiar with code.

 I might come back to this later tonight, so it is possible there might be 2 'R2D5' commits in my repo.
 I don't know if this will be considered bad practice but oh well.

+### R2D6 (12/6/20)

+SC2 bot is slow but still moving at a healthy pace.
+Right now trying to get the home base to build more workers, but I have to figure out which libraries to import first.
+I'm also thinking of doing more object oriented programming for this project, so there might end up being more classes in my project than any of the examples I've seen.
+I just feel like a lot of the demo functions given are a lot larger than they should be.

+I WILL have to fix Flutter by either tonight or tomorrow morning, so expect me to start swithing around through different projects come next entry.